glassechidna/fwdform2/README.md

 Instead we may want our form to:

  * Send emails containing HTML.
- * Send an automated response to person who submitted the form (i.e. a confirmation email).
+ * Send an automated response to person who submitted the form (i.e. a confirmation email)[*].
  * Generate our emails (in particular our automated response) from a template.

 In order to achieve this we can register some additional information with the server to make this possible.

+<a name="auto-response-sandbox"></a> \* Sending automated responses will almost certainly require that your Mailgun Domain is out of sandbox mode.
+Otherwise, Mailgun will return an error (and so will fwdform2) whenever we try send an automated response to someone who isn't an authorized recipient.

 ### Registering a form